Faheetah/tick-docker/README.md

 Note: if using docker-machine, get the IP from ```docker-machine ls``` instead, this will be the base IP for all URLs instead of localhost).
 Within the Docker infrastructure, the following names are used: telegraf, influxdb, chronograf, kapacitor, rethinkdb, golerta.
 These names can be referenced directly as hosts instead of IPs as Docker links these containers together.

-Chronograf will open the new InfluxDB connection page.
-Change the connection string to http://influxdb:8086.
-The *telegraf* database should be automatically enabled.
-Navigate to Configuration > Add Kapacitor Connection.
-For the Kapacitor URL, use http://kapacitor:9092.
-Configure Alerta with the token from ```docker-compose exec golerta /golerta createAgentToken example-secret``` (if you change the secret key, use that instead), copy the output into the *Token* field, hit *Save Changes*, then *Send Test Alert*.
+Chronograf should already have InfluxDB and Kapacitor configured, and Golerta is set to no auth.
+If InfluxDB or Kapacitor are not configured, use *http://influxdb:8086* and *http://kapacitor:9092*.
+If configuring Golerta, edit the Kapacitor configuration and set Alerta with the token from ```docker-compose exec golerta /golerta createAgentToken example-secret``` (if you change the secret key, use that instead), copy the output into the *Token* field, hit *Save Changes*, then *Send Test Alert*.

 Navigate to http://localhost:5608 and login with username **gauss** and password **password** to see the test alert opened.
 From here you can add additional Telegraf or Kapacitor configs, either by modifying *docker-compose.yml* or adding Kapacitor alerts in Chronograf under Alerts > Manage Tasks.

+Access Grafana with http://localhost:3000 and login with username **admin** password **admin**.
+Add the InfluxDB database as a data source with *http://influxdb:8086*, using the *telegraf* database.
+Feel free to create dashboards and play with the data.